Our Principles

 Behavior Is the Biggest Risk

-Most investors don’t fail because of bad markets; they fail because of bad behavior.
-Overconfidence, fear, greed, and herd mentality cause investors to buy high and sell low, undoing years of compounding in a moment.
-Understanding and controlling your behavioral biases is as important as selecting the right investment strategy.
+Most investors don't fail because of bad markets; they fail because of bad behavior.
+Overconfidence, fear, greed, herd mentality, and impatience cause investors to buy high, sell low, and abandon strategies at the worst possible moments, undoing years of compounding in a single decision.
+Warren Buffett famously said the stock market is a device for transferring wealth from the impatient to the patient.
+The investor who believes in their portfolio and sticks with it is far more likely to outperform most others.
+Understanding and controlling your behavioral biases is as important as selecting the right strategy.

 9